 I’ll say now that although a day trip to Cappadocia from Istanbul may seem like it’s possible, I don’t think it is thanks to how long all of the sections of transport will take!

-Goreme is the main tourist town so unless you are hiring a car, you should stay in Goreme otherwise you will struggle getting around.
+Goreme is the main tourist town so unless you are hiring a car, you should stay in Goreme otherwise you will struggle to get around.

 Goreme has so many Hotels of all different budgets, plus there are plenty of hostels available too so Cappadocia can be visited on a budget.